AntiMicroX/antimicrox/README.md

 * libxi-dev (libxi on distros based on Arch Linux) (Optional.
 Needed to compile with X11 and uinput support)
 * libxtst-dev (libxtst on distros based on Arch Linux) (Optional.
 Needed to compile with XTest support)
 * libx11-dev (libx11 on distros based on Arch Linux) (Needed to compile with Qt5 support)
+* itstool (extracts messages from XML files and outputs PO template files, then merges translations from MO files to create translated XML files)

 ### Building Under Linux